SeJoMaCode/SSaaDB/README.md

 - Use a pagination system for getEntries for the case of larger tables
     - This will cause joinTables to need to be reworked
 - Handle concurrent access to the database
+- Ability to do other types of joins

 ## API Reference